peterzimon/docs-api/gatsby/index.md

 meta_title: "Using Gatsby.js as a front end with Ghost"
 meta_description: "Ghost is fully compatible with static site generators like Gatsby.
 Find out how the Ghost API works as a headless CMS!"
 keywords:
-    - content
-    - handlebars
-    - themes
-    - editor
+    - "headless cms"
-keywords:
     - gatsby
+    - "static site"
+    - "ghost api"
 ---

 Using Gatsby.js as a front end with Ghost!